rpm-software-management/dnf/doc/command_ref.rst

 | Deprecated aliases: ``update-minimal``

 ``dnf [options] upgrade-minimal``
-    Updates each package to the latest available version that provides a bugfix, enhancement or a fix for a security issue (security).
+    Updates each package to the nearest available version that provides a bugfix, enhancement or a fix for a security issue (security).

 ``dnf [options] upgrade-minimal <package-spec>...``
-    Updates each specified package to the latest available version that provides a bugfix, enhancement or a fix for security issue (security).
+    Updates each specified package to the nearest available version that provides a bugfix, enhancement or a fix for security issue (security).
 Updates dependencies as necessary.